 - Thorney Island and Bourne Community Trust Covenant (PDF, 204KB)

-If you are thinking to become a reservist, please visit our page to find out more.
+If you are considering becoming a reservist you can visit our page to find out more.

-Forces Connect South East is a two-year Ministry of Defence armed forces covenant-funded programme.
-It is aimed at making it easier for servicemen and women and their families, as well as reservists and veterans, to access public sector services.
-This includes healthcare, housing, schools, financial advice and support to find jobs.
+Forces Connect South East, formed in June 2017, is a two-year Ministry of Defence armed forces Covenant-funded programme.
+It is aimed at making it easier for servicemen and women and their families, as well as reservists and veterans, to access public sector services, such as healthcare, housing, schools, financial advice and support to find jobs.

 The scheme involves: